Battle of Monmouth (1233): Aftermath

 After the battle, which Baldwin survived, John of Monmouth returned to take control of the town.
 Marshal travelled to Ireland to rally his supporters there.
 He agreed a truce with Henry early in 1234, but died of wounds sustained in the Battle of the Curragh shortly afterwards.

+The battle was depicted in an illustration by 13th-century historian Matthew Paris, which shows Richard Marshal unhorsing Baldwin of Guisnes.
+The original is owned by Corpus Christi College, Cambridge.

 Location

 The Glamorgan-Gwent Archaeological Trust refer to the battle as having taken place at Castle Field, to the west of the River Monnow, land today known as Vauxhall Fields.
 Other sources suggest, on the basis of an order placed in 1234 for thirty oaks from the Forest of Dean to repair the Church of St Thomas the Martyr, located to the south-west of the town, that the adjoining Monnow Bridge would have been the one mentioned in the chronicle of the fighting and which was partly destroyed at that time.